TheLens/realestate/docs/tests.rst

 Tests
 =====

-Tests for the Land Records module.
+Tests for the realestate module.

 Parsing
 -------